thegetty/quire-docs/content/guide/install-uninstall.md

     Once updated, paste the two lines together in Terminal.
 You will be prompted to enter your computer password.
 Press enter.
 You should receive a message that PrinceXML will be installed in the `/usr/local` directory.
 Press enter again.
 If successful you will see a message in the Terminal saying "installation complete."

-    When complete, type `cd` into the Terminal to return to your home/user directory.
+    When complete, type `cd` into the Terminal to return to your home directory.

     ```text
     cd
     ```

-5. Copy and paste the following line into your Terminal to download the **Quire CLI** ({{< q-glossary "command-line interface" >}}) to your computer from GitHub.
+5. The **Quire CLI** ({{< q-glossary "command-line interface" >}}) is the core of Quire.
+It is used for creating, previewing, and outputting projects.
+You can learn more about the Quire CLI in the ["Quire CLI Commands"](https://gettypubs.github.io/quire/guide/quire-cli/) chapter of our guide.
+Copy and paste the following line into your Terminal to download the Quire CLI to your computer from GitHub.

     ```text
     git clone https://github.com/gettypubs/quire-cli.git